variocube/sandbox/README.md

 Local development environment for integration with Variocube services.
 It allows you to run a full Variocube stack on your machine, including an emulation of a locker facility.

+Currently, the repo hosts the following sandbox environments:
+ - [logistics](logistics): Full stack of the logistics application; suitable for developing integrations against the logistics API. |
+ - [center](center): Cube functionality and center; suitable for developing an application against center.                    |
+ - [center+controller](center+controller): Controller and center; suitable for developing an application against center and on the cube.            |
+ - [controller+apphost](controller+apphost): Controller and app-host connecting to dev center.

 ## Getting started

 1. Make sure you have [docker](https://docker.com) and [docker-compose](https://docs.docker.com/compose/) installed